Hanes Mall owner reaches agreement to settle repayment dispute with Wells Fargo

 CBL, based in Chattanooga, Tenn., is the owner and operator of Hanes Mall in Winston-Salem and Friendly Center in Greensboro.

 CBL filed for Chapter 11 protection on Nov.
-2, about a month after it had projected taking the financial step.
+2, about a month after it had projected taking that financial step.
 It listed between $1 billion and $10 billion in assets and liabilities.

 Since the filing, CBL has operated business as usual at all of its owned and managed properties.